 Why Is Thought Leadership Valuable?

 Genuine thought leadership benefits the sponsoring organization and its audiences.
-It moves an entire industry forward while increasing the industry presence of a company or individual.
+It moves an entire industry forward while boosting the authority and reputation of a company or individual.

 Benefits for the Industry

-As sales entrepreneur Jake Dunlap said to Business News Daily, thought leaders "set the pace for the industry."
+As sales entrepreneur Jake Dunlap told Business News Daily, thought leaders "set the pace for the industry."

-Any content creator can comment on an industry's current trends or interpret popular statistics.
+Any content creator can have strong opinions on an industry's current trends or interpret popular statistics.
 A thought leader, however, stands back, looks at what's going on behind the noise, and considers what it might mean for the future.
-They give their opinions or answer the biggest questions relative to their field of expertise.
+They voice their views or answer the biggest questions relevant to their field of expertise.

 Through those insights, a true thought leader highlights two things: